buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcVirtualGridIntersection.md

 ![offset direction](../../../../figures/ifcvirtualgridintersection-offset1.gif)

-Figure 3 &mdash; Virtual grid intersection negative offset
+Figure 3 — Virtual grid intersection negative offset

 Figure 3 illustrates an example of a negative offset where the figure shows the side of the offset.